 On the other hand, weekly deals and seasonal offers are ideally suited for personalized recommendations.
 Customer behavior, such as purchase history and interests, are good sources for weekly deal recommendations, while their previous season’s activities will help you align your offers with their seasonal interests.

 How To Use Cart and Checkout Recommendations

 Customers often zero in on a specific purchase, like a dress or suit they may need for an event.
 Recommending accessories during the checkout process, such as shoes or an evening bag, will help your customers round out their purchase while also increasing your average order value.

 These recommendation models require careful annotations of your product data, which means you have to answer the question: “What products are compatible?”

 And let’s be real — your team might not have the time to go into that much detail.
-Having reviews and links to commonly bought accessories on product pages, within abandoned cart emails, and more can serve as a valuable alternative to maintaining detailed records about your products.
+Having reviews and links to commonly bought accessories on product pages, abandoned cart emails, and more can serve as a valuable alternative to maintaining detailed records about your products.

-Package deals help customers purchase faster and inform them about the items they might need to complement their main purchase.
+Package deals help customers purchase faster by informing them of the items they might need to complement their main purchase.
 It’s a successful form of cross-selling that takes place seamlessly within the checkout process.

 Successful recommendation models can also show alternatives to what’s currently in the customer’s shopping cart.
 These alternatives can be varied colors, styles, and product combinations.